ezeev/fastseer/ops/README.md

 - Follow the Containership steps to deploy a cluster on Digital Ocean - https://cloud.containership.io
 - Run create-*-secret.sh - this will create some secrets:
-    - `fastseer-docker-repo-key` - used for pulling images from the private repo
+    - `fastseer-docker-repo-key` - used for pulling docker images from the private docker hub repo

 Deployment Tips For New Containers: